James Oppong-Boanuh: International assignments

 Oppong-Boanuh has served on several international missions over the years whilst in the Ghana Police Service.
 In 1994, he worked as a member of the United Nations Operation in Mozambique (ONUMOZ) and from 2001 to 2002 with United Nations Transitional Administration in East Timor (UNTAET).
-He was also appointed as Deputy Commissioner of Police of the African Union Mission in Sudan (AMIS), serving from 2004 to 2005.
+He was also appointed Deputy Commissioner of Police of the African Union Mission in Sudan (AMIS), serving from 2004 to 2005.
 He later went on to serve as the acting Police Commissioner and head of the Police unit of AMIS.
 In that role, Oppong-Boanuh led an advance team to establish the police unit of the mission from scratch.

 On 19 August 2010, he took up duties as Police Commissioner to the United Nations–African Union Mission in Darfur (UNAMID) succeeding South African Major-General Michael Fryer who had retired.
-Whilst working as police commissioner at UNAMID, he is credited for facilitating the appointment of female officers into command positions to ensure gender equality give women an equal opportunity to serve.
+Whilst working as police commissioner at UNAMID, he is credited with facilitating the appointment of female officers into command positions to ensure gender equality give women an equal opportunity to serve.